-Our Pupil Premium allocation continues to be spent on supporting Pupil Premium students with accessing the internet via data SIM cards, uniform, subsidising or paying for trips, and purchasing study materials where necessary.
-This is absolutely essential in enabling all students to access the full curriculum and study with and from appropriate resources.
-During Curriculum Enhancement week all PP students were supported in participating in the year group trips.
-Three PP students were also supported to participate in the Duke of Edinburgh Award Scheme.
-We expected this expenditure to increase during the academic year 2022 -23 as more educational visits and off-site activities take place now that we have moved out of the pandemic.
+Our Pupil Premium allocation continues to be spent on supporting Pupil Premium students with accessing the internet via data SIM cards, uniform and PE essentials, subsidising or paying for trips, and purchasing study resources and materials where necessary.
+This is essential in enabling all students to access the full curriculum and study with and from appropriate resources.
+During Curriculum Enhancement week all PP students were supported in participating in the year group trips and the Duke of Edinburgh Award scheme, where there was need for support with this.

-Our targeted Maths and English support was hugely effective in ensuring that identified students make progress as good as their peers.
-We worked with 40 students across the main school.
-In Maths all KS3 students achieved a level, at least 1 level higher than their starting point.
-We continue to work with KS4 students now in Year 11 - who are making progress but need continued support with exam technique.
-Of the 15 students supported in Year 11 with Maths intervention - 6 gained two grades higher than their starting point, in the summer exams, 2 students boosted their performance by 3 grades,5 students gained 1 grade higher or maintained their starting point level.
-Where students did not achieve a significantly improved grade this was in part due to non-attendance at the intervention sessions.
+Having had previous success with targeted Maths intervention, we continued to work with KS4 students in Year 11 - who are making progress but need continued support with exam technique.
+Of the 12 students supported in Year 11 with Maths intervention - 7 gained two grades higher than their starting point, in the summer GCSE exams, 2 students boosted their performance by 3 grades, 2 students gained 1 grade higher or maintained their starting point level.

-GCSE results show that PP students are achieving broadly in line with our main cohort, average points 7.68 v 7.11 for PP students.
-All 100% of year 11 PP students achieved 9 GCSEs, 77% of these students have returned to RH6, 20% of these students achieved grades higher than the cohort average (grade 8).
+GCSE results show that PP students are achieving broadly in line with our main cohort, average points 7.61 v 7.7 for PP students.
+71% of year 11 PP students achieved 9 GCSEs of these 43% of students have returned to RH6, in total 91% of these students have gone on to sixth form education.
+43% of these students achieved grades higher than the cohort average.